RedisAI/aibench/README.md

 "AI.TENSORSET" "referenceTensor:1" "FLOAT" "1" "256" "BLOB" "( binary data representation of [256]float32 )"
 "SET" "referenceBLOB:1" "( binary data representation of [256]float32 )"
  ```

+To fully contain the dataset, the datastore will require at minimum 570MB of space, which already accounts for keys used memory space.

  After having executed step 2 ( aibench_generate_data ), you can proceed with the reference data loading to the primary datastore, issuing the following command:

 ```bash